-Supervision for MSD Psychology within our Department of Psychology is available in the fields of cognitive psychology, sensory and cognitive neuroscience, and social psychology.
+Supervision for MSD Psychology within our Department of Psychology is available in diverse fields of psychology including (but not limited to) cognitive psychology, social and cognitive neuroscience, social psychology, and developmental psychology.
 You study in a stimulating and vibrant research environment, and we provide excellent research facilities.
 In general, our students enjoy the same access to neuroscience and other research equipment as our academic staff, and access to our research participant pool, which is essential for your experimental research.

 You also benefit from the supportive supervision given by our staff, and the friendly and collegiate atmosphere provided by fellow students.
 This ensures that we have an exemplary record in supporting our MSD students to produce high-quality theses within one year.